 - 5-fluorouracil (5-FU) cream or solution.
-Brand names of this medication include Efudex Cream and Solution and Carac Cream.
+Brand names of this medication include Efudex Cream and Solution, Carac Cream and Fluoroplex.
 These medications contain 5-FU, an anti-cancer drug which attacks the precancerous cells.
 These creams may be used every day for 4 to 6 weeks, or may be used in a “pulsed fashion”, where they are used for only a couple of days per week for a longer treatment period.
 Redness and scaling are common side effects.

-- Imiquimod cream (Aldara).
-Aldara cream stimulates the body’s immune system to destroy the precancerous cells.
-The cream is typically applied 2-3 times per week for 6-12 weeks, based on the treatment response and level of irritation.
+- Imiquimod cream (Aldara and Zyclara).
+Imiquimod cream stimulates the body’s immune system to destroy the precancerous cells.
+Aldara cream is typically applied 2-3 times per week for 6-12 weeks, based on the treatment response and level of irritation.
 Zyclara cream is applied once daily for 2 weeks, take a 2 week break, then again once daily for 2 weeks.
 Redness and scaling are common side effects.

 - Photodynamic Therapy (PDT).
-PDT involves applying a chemical (5-aminolevulinic acid) to the affected regions, followed by exposure to a strong light that activates the chemical and selectively destroys the actinic keratosis.
+PDT involves applying a chemical (5-aminolevulinic acid) to the affected regions, followed by exposure to a strong light that activates the chemical and selectively destroys the actinic keratoses.

 The most appropriate treatment option for actinic keratoses is chosen based on the number and distribution of lesions, in addition to patient preferences and responses to prior therapy.

 Studies have clearly shown that sun avoidance and the daily use of a broad-spectrum sunscreen will help to reduce the number of existing actinic keratoses and will decrease the development of new lesions.

 Informative Links for Actinic Keratoses: